aws-samples/aws-lambda-layer-builder/README.md

 # AWS Lambda Layer Builder

-If you've ever needed to build a Python Lambda layer quickly and easily, this tool is for you.
+If you've ever needed to build a Lambda layer quickly and easily, this tool is for you.